Bo: What did you do last weekend?

 sexy?

-(computers) - You should always back up your files.
+back up (computers) - You should always back up your files.
 If your computer crashes, you may lose all your work.

 back off - After their first date, John called Kelly every day, sometimes twice a day.
 That's just too much.
 He needs to back off a bit.